locka99/opcua/docs/compatibility.md

 * Attribute service set
   * Read
   * Write
   * History Read - 0.8+.
-Server side requires host application to implement a HistoricalDataProvider backend
+The server-side functionality is delegated to callbacks that must be implemented.
   * History Update - 0.8+.
-Server side requires host application to implement a HistoricalDataProvider backend
+The server-side functionality is delegated to callbacks that must be implemented.

 * Session service set
   * CreateSession